AFC Notes: Browns, Ravens, Steelers, Kenny Pickett

 Steelers

-- Steelers HC Mike Tomlin said that S Minkah Fitzpatrick‘s knee is being evaluated, with other injuries including S Terrell Edmunds in concussion protocol, DL Cameron Heyward with an ankle and elbow injury, and CB Cameron Sutton with a hamstring injury.
-(Brooke Pryor)
+However, Mike Tomlin was noncommittal when asked about the team’s plans at quarterback moving forward.

+“I’m not going to talk extended as we sit here,” Tomlin said, via ESPN.com.
+“We did what we needed to do to put ourselves in a position to win the game.
+We’ll do it again.
+But I’d like to just keep it where we were in terms of what transpires here today.
+We’ll deal with next week, next week.”

-- Tomlin on putting QB Kenny Pickett in the game, despite being unsure if he will start in Week 5: “I thought we needed a spark.
-We thought he could provide a spark for us.”
-(Pryor)
+Tomlin said he made the switch because “we needed a spark.
+We didn’t do much in the first half, not enough offensively, and thought he could provide a spark for us.”

-- Steelers QB Mitchell Trubisky on being benched: “Didn’t connect.
-Didn’t score enough points.
-Got pulled at half time.
-That’s usually how it goes so, just business as usual… Disappointed, obviously, but that’s part of it.”
-(Chris Adamski)
+- However, Ian Rapoport reports that the Steelers are expected to move forward with Pickett as their starting quarterback.

 Looking for the latest NFL Insider News & Rumors?